 Specialty Society Journals and Philatelic Periodicals It is imperative to note the following criteria provided for philatelic periodicals: For society journals and periodicals, consider diversity of content, allocation of space to substantive and informative articles, columns and features, and overall value to membership.
 All these are important facets of a quality specialty society journal or philatelic periodical.
+In judging philatelic literature, we seek to judge and evaluate scholarship, the advancement of philatelic knowledge.
+That means a "journal" must perforce have diverse "substantive and informative articles."
+Non-philatelic content, for example, society news and announcements, should be expected as providing service to the society membership, but while no specific limits are imposed on such content, the overall balance there must be relatively light.
+Journals with minimal "substantive and informative articles" cannot expect to do well against the judging criteria.
 Withdrawal or Disqualification by the Jury Acceptance of a literature entry is not determinative of its acceptability as philatelic literature as defined and limited above.
 The jury, in its collective judgment, may withdraw any entry deemed "excluded."
 Any entry not meeting the requirements for entry as defined by the prospectus shall be disqualified.
-Judging Criteria for Literature Literature exhibits are evaluated according to the following criteria and weights:: Treatment of contents Originality, significance and depth of research 40% Technical matters Production5% These criteria and weights align the APS Literature Judging with the FIP [Fédération Internationale de Philatélie], which was found to be logical and meaningful in principle.
-These criteria were developed over a period of years, they are well tested and provided an excellent foundation. § Treatment (of contents) or "Authorship and Editorship" Literary style, clarity, and skill in communication.
+Judging Criteria for Literature Literature exhibits are evaluated according to the following criteria and weights:: Treatment of contents 40 % Originality, significance and depth of research 40 % Technical matters 15 % Production % These criteria and weights align the APS Literature Judging with the FIP [Fédération Internationale de Philatélie], which was found to be logical and meaningful in principle.
+These criteria were developed over a period of years, they are well tested and provided an excellent foundation. § Treatment (of contents) or "Authorship and Editorship" 40% Literary style, clarity, and skill in communication.